Pax by Ploom: Stealthily Vape Weed, Er, Tobacco

-The Pax is super compact and sleek for optimal on-the-go vaping of … tobacco.
-Obviously.
-What other plant would you put into a vaporizer?
+The Pax is compact, sleek, and optimal for on-the-go vaping of … tobacco.

 By Michael Irons

 The Pax vaporizer by Ploom ($250) is a sleek way to vape your “loose-leaf tobacco.”
-And by tobacco, we mean weed.
+And by “loose leaf tobacco,” we mean weed.
 Don’t get us wrong, it worked well as a tobacco vaporizer.
 Like, super well.
 But we were more interested in testing it out on marijuana because … well, because it was a workday at 1 p.m.

-At first we weren’t smitten with its performance, but the fault was our own.
-There are three temperature settings — yellow (370 degrees), orange (390 degrees), and red (410 degrees) — and we didn’t adjust properly.
+At first we weren’t smitten with the Pax’s performance, but the fault was our own.
+There are three temperature settings — yellow (370 degrees), orange (390 degrees), and red (410 degrees) — and we didn’t adjust it to the proper setting.
 Once we found the sweet spots (it depended on the type of herb), the functionality improved drastically.
 Overall, the performance placed the Pax above the Atmos Raw (an $80 waste of money), but below the traditional (and far less portable) Volcano.

 At 4 1/8 ” x 1.4” x 7/8”, it’s easy and stealth to transport in your pocket, backpack, or man purse.
 You charge it on a dock like you would your iPod, and in 30 seconds it’s ready to get you stoned, er, tobaccoed.